04 Aug 2023

 We recommend building your social media presence on Twitter and Facebook to begin with.
 Once your profiles are set up, you can use the below checklist to make sure you’re ready to start posting content:

 - Use the same profile picture with the same image on each profile.
-Select from the options below to download profile pictures and cover photos you can use for Facebook and Twitter:

 - Fill in any key information such as your location and a link to your website or events page.